Joe91/fun-bots/.github/CODING_GUIDELINES.md

 ## 1.2 Productivity

-Debugging and testing can become time consuming, specially with LUA.
+Debugging and testing can become time consuming, especially with LUA.
 There are some ways to reduce wasted time like loading times or finding the root of a problem.

 First of all, having BF3 installed on an SSD is a must.
 Loading times will decrease greatly.
-High tickrate will improve your loading times as well, and you should work on maps that are faster to load.
+High tick rate will improve your loading times as well, and you should work on maps that are faster to load.
 DLC maps are faster than vanilla, and if you are not running RM Ziba Tower map is one of the fastest, if not the fastest.
-You can add your server id with the VU shortcut `vu://join/<server-id>` (replace `<server-id>` with the guid printed on the server console), so your client will autoconnect to your server as soon as you log in.
+You can add your server id with the VU shortcut `vu://join/<server-id>` (replace `<server-id>` with the GUID printed on the server console), so your client will autoconnect to your server as soon as you log in.

 Secondly, get yourself an RCON client like Procon.
-It's a server management tool that lets you, along other things, change server settings easily.
+It's a server management tool that lets you, along with other things, change server settings easily.
 VU adds some extra options, like a mod reload command (`modList.reloadExtensions`).
 This command is really useful, it allows hot reloading (reloading the mod on the fly).
 But keep in mind that hot reloading means that everything is reinstantiated.
-If your changes rely on patching something when it loads or something that requires a reload you should follow the command with a round restart (there's a button for that).
-Hot reloading is not necessary if you updated `ui.vuic` file, but the client needs to reconnect in order to download the new UI file, when you dont update the client file on the location `%localappdata%\VeniceUnleashed\mods\fun-bots\ui.vuic`.
-The best solution is, to use our UI compiler-script located at `Binary/CompileUI.bat` - Here the client file will always refreshed and the client dont needs any reconnects.
+If your changes rely on patching something when it loads or something that requires a reload, you should follow the command with a round restart (there's a button for that).
+Hot reloading is not necessary if you updated `ui.vuic` file, but the client needs to reconnect in order to download the new UI file, when you don't update the client file on the location `%localappdata%\VeniceUnleashed\mods\fun-bots\ui.vuic`.
+The best solution is, to use our UI compiler-script located at `Binary/CompileUI.bat` - Here the client file will always refreshed and the client doesn't need any reconnects.
 As stated previously, you should remove references to DCs, otherwise hot reloading will crash your client or server.

 When working with DCs or a system that doesn't need RM functionalities, it's usually better to create a separate test mod, as RM takes longer to load and doesn't support fast loading maps like Ziba Tower.